A natural plant-based solution

 The Therapeutic Goods Administration (TGA) grants medical practitioners access to unapproved medicines, such as medicinal cannabis, via the Special Access Scheme and Authorised Prescriber pathways.
-To see conditions which medical cannabis is currently being prescribed for, please visit the TGA webpage – https://www.tga.gov.au/medicinal-cannabis-special-access-scheme-category-b-data
+To see all the Special Access Scheme Category B (SAS B) applications received for medicinal cannabis products by the TGA (categorised by condition) please visit the TGA webpage – https://www.tga.gov.au/medicinal-cannabis-special-access-scheme-category-b-data

 Yes, these two terms are used interchangeably.

 Medical cannabis has been legal in Australia since 2016.

 As medical cannabis is a relatively new healthcare treatment option for Australian doctors, some practitioners may lack experience or are not comfortable prescribing medicinal cannabis.
 As most medicinal cannabis products are currently not registered, the regulatory framework also imposes different and generally more challenges and time-consuming requirements than those applicable to TGA-approved and established products.